pavelsaman/pavelsaman.github.io/_posts/2019-09-20-process-connection-log-with-awk-oneliner.md

 Awk has associative arrays, so it's easy to use some data as a key.

-#### I want to create a file named after an ID of a connection and save all times I've connected to such a network into the file:
+#### I want to create a file named after an ID of a connection and save all times I've connected to such a network into the file

 ```bash
 $ awk -F'|' '{file_name=substr($5,index($5,":")+2,length(substr($5,index($5,":")+2))-1)} ($3 ~ /up/) {print $1 > file_name}' /var/log/NetworkManager-dispatcher.d.log*